Best Irish Movies – Movies About Ireland To Watch Now

 War of the Buttons

 The children of Ballydowse & Carrickdowse engage in battles in which they cut off the buttons, shoe laces, belts and braces of their captured opponents.
-This gets their opponents in trouble with parents.
+This gets their opponents in trouble with their parents.
 They go to battle in mass groups of dozens, wielding sticks & Slingshots.
 It’s a battle of strategic skills for the opposing leaders, Including one scene in which the principal gang uses an ancient war trick to overcome their opponents with successful and itchy results.

 A Love Divided